-Lifespan of Greater Rochester, Inc. - Ann Marie Cook, President / CEO to meet individual needs in a coordinated and cost-effective manner.
+Lifespan of Greater Rochester, Inc. - Ann Marie Cook, President / CEO

 Transportation coordination is needed in order to better serve those lacking access and information on various transportation options.
 Mobility Management Program will be a one-stop shop in order to identify specific options to access which best fits the need of individual older adults residing in Monroe County.